Iowa State Treasurer, State Representative to US Congress,

 Ambassador to Brazil and China

-As noted in the July/August 2017 issue of Iowa History Journal, Terry Branstad was not the first Iowan to be named as US Ambassador to China.
+As noted in the July/August 2017 issue of Iowa History Journal, Terry Branstad is not the first Iowan to be named as US Ambassador to China.

 The first was a man from Dexter, Iowa–Edwin H. Conger.